-- Completed: You already done this.
+Completed: You already did this.

-- Pending: You know that this needs to be done but it’s not completed yet.
+Pending: You know that this needs to be done but it’s not completed yet.

-- In-Progress: You already started working on this.
+In-Progress: You already started working on this.

 My recommendation is not to skip any item, even if it seems not so important.
 When it comes to SEO, sometimes it’s a lot of small things together that can make a difference in your Google rankings.

-You can download the checklist as a PDF or view online using the links below.
+You can download the SEO checklist as a free PDF or view online using the links below.

 - Technical SEO Checklist

 - Mobile SEO Checklist

 To take advantage of this checklist and use it effectively to improve your SEO, you need to understand the different components that make up search engine optimization or SEO as it is widely known.